alixedi/land/apps/lituk.md

   - title: Why should I buy the Life in the UK Untangled app instead of the official Handbook?
     text: >-
-      While keeping the content accurate, we provide much better way to practice for Life in the Uk Test.
-While practice, you are required to answer multiple choice questions.
+      While keeping the content accurate, we provide a much better way to practice for the Life in the Uk Test.
+While practice, you are required to answer multiple-choice questions.
 IF you are not sure of the answers, you can always tap the help button and you will then be able to see the correct answer and along with their explanations.

-      In addition to practice, Life in the UK Untangled app has exclusive features that are designed to help you over the line.
+      In addition to practice, the Life in the UK Untangled app has exclusive features that are designed to help you over the line.
 For example - instant search, smart revision and a universal progress tracker.
-  - text: Dont worry.
+  - text: Don’t worry.
 Our experts have made sure that they cover the entire book without leaving.
-If your practice is 100%, there wont be a single question that you wont be able to answer.
+If your practice is 100%, there won’t be a single question that you can’t answer.
     title: Am I not taking a risk by not studying from the book?
   - text: Unlike other apps, we do not recommend a personal plan.
 Instead, we have a universal progress tracker i.e. the rings.
 You should book your test when the rings close.
-Revise while you are waiting for the test by giving mock tests
+Revise while you are waiting for the test by giving mock tests.
-    title: How long does it take to prep for Life int he UK Test test?
+    title: How long does it take to prep for the Life in the UK Test test?
   - text: >-
       Why Not!
 You can give unlimited mock tests.
-These tests are desinged on exactly the same pattern as the actual Life in the UK Test.
+These tests are designed on exactly the same pattern as the actual Life in the UK Test.
 Each test is 45 minutes long with 24 questions.
 You must score 75% (means 18 or more correct answers) to pass the test.